2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 Before a peg-in can be accepted by an Elements sidechain, it must have sufficient confirmations on the mainchain.
 This is necessary to avoid inflation in the supply of the pegged asset on the Elements sidechain, which could be caused by a reorganization of the mainchain.

-Short reorganizations of the Bitcoin blockchain's tip are expected as part of its normal operation, due to the Proof of Work (PoW) consensus mechanism.
+Short reorganizations of the Bitcoin blockchain's tip are expected as part of its normal operation, due to the Proof-of-Work (PoW) consensus mechanism.
 As such, Elements only accepts a peg-in to be valid when it has sufficient depth within the Bitcoin blockchain.
 This serves to prevent Elements from accepting the same peg-in more than once.

 ### Peg-Out